Manaslu Avalanche: Disaster that Led to 11 Deaths in 2012

 A rough peak rises high in the northern Himalayas of Nepal.
-Towering over the nearby mountains, Mount Manaslu is the eighth-highest peak in the world and rises to an impressive elevation of 8,156 meters.
+Mount Manaslu is the eighth-highest peak in the world and rises to an impressive elevation of 8,156 meters.
 From a distance, the mountain appears to be equally beautiful and terrifying due to its unusually steep slopes and extensive ridges covered in jagged cornices.
 This terrifying mountain has lived up to its reputation as it has claimed the lives of over 80 people.
-One event that led to the death of 11, was the Manaslu Avalanche in 2012.

 Just like the rest of the mountains, people dream to stand on their summit in awe of the world below.
 However, the mountains don’t always submit to the climbers easily.
-This blog covers the events of September 23, 2012, and how overconfidence of commercial expeditions led to the tragic death of 11 people in an avalanche.
+This blog covers the events of the recent 2022 and 2012 Manaslu avalanche disaster.

 The History of Mt Manaslu – First Summit Attempt in the 1950s